When a relationship breaks down there are many issues and practicalities to deal with.

-- Professional help from a solicitor or elsewhere.
+- Professional help from a solicitor or elsewhere

-- How to sort out practical arrangements.
+- How to sort out practical arrangements

-- How to communicate effectively.
+- How to communicate effectively during the breakup

 Who can help?

 Family mediation is often the best way to deal with issues concerning children, the family home and money.
-It's quicker, cheaper, and easier than going to court, but does not attempt to reconcile a couple.
+It's quicker, cheaper, and easier than going to court, and does not attempt to reconcile a couple.